Chicken is a great grilling and smoking meat, but the challenge for many with poultry is how to get the skin crispy.

 The next step is the actual cooking of the chicken on the grill.
 Dust the chicken with your favorite spices or rub.

-Place the chicken on a hot section of the grill to get direct, medium-high heat.
-Sear the skin on this medium-high heat for 3 to 4 minutes.
+Place the chicken on a hot grill section to get direct, medium heat.
+Sear the skin on medium-high heat for 3 to 4 minutes.

-This tightens in the skin and removes moisture quickly.
-Turn the chicken frequently, watching out for fire flare-ups when the fat drips out of the chicken skin.
+This tightens the skin side and removes moisture quickly.
+Turn the chicken frequently, watching for fire flare-ups when the fat drips out of the chicken skin.

 4. How to Get Crispy Chicken Skin After Marinating

-If you intend to marinate your chicken before cooking it, this tip will help you to get crispy skin while allowing the meat to absorb the marinade flavor.
+If you intend to marinate your chicken before cooking it, this tip will help you to get a crispy skin side while allowing the meat to absorb the marinade flavor.

-When chicken is steeped in a marinade, the skin does not absorb any flavors.
+When chicken is steeped in a marinade, the skin side does not absorb any flavors.

 Consequently, submerging the chicken skin in the marinade is not necessary.

-This is not possible with chicken legs or drumsticks, but you can use this tip with thighs and chicken breasts with the skin on.
+This is not possible with chicken legs or drumsticks, but you can use this tip with chicken thighs and chicken breasts with the skin side on.

 When you take the chicken out of the marinade, pat the skin dry with a paper towel and generously cover the skin with a sprinkling of salt.

-Cook the chicken on the grill as usual, and the marinade will not affect the crispness of the skin.
+Cook the chicken on the grill as usual, and the marinade will not affect the crispness of the skin side.